LordAlucard90/Angular-Tutorial/13 - Authentication/readme.md

 ## Logout

-In order to logout it is enougth to publish an undefined user:
+In order to logout it is enough to publish an undefined user:
 ```typescript
 @Injectable({ providedIn: 'root' })
 export class AuthService {